dannycab/phy481msu/assignments/homework6.md

 Developing intuition about the dominant contribution to the field that you are looking at will serve you very well in the future.
 In this problem, you will look at a few charge distributions (blue - positive charge; orange - negative charge) and discuss what the dominant contribution (monopole, dipole, quadrapole) to the field would be far from the distribution (as $r \rightarrow \infty$).

-For each distribution below, discuss which contribution to the multipole expansion dominants at large $r$.
+For each distribution below, discuss which contribution to the multipole expansion dominates at large $r$.
 Explain how you can tell this is the dominant contribution (use equations, pictures, and words as you see fit).

 1. Distribution 1: ![Distribution 1](./images/hw6/distribution1.png)<br/><br/>
 2. Distribution 2: ![Distribution 2](./images/hw6/distribution2.png)<br/><br/>